My latest Fall creation, a large pumpkin topiary using artificial pumpkins.

 the orange garland was too bright for me.

-I went back to Michael's and exchanged the garland for a couple of
+I ended up going back to Michael's and exchanged the bright garland

 Thanks for checking out my pumpkin topiary.